-Notice to Prospective Investors in the U.K.
+Notice to Prospective Investors in the United Kingdom

-In relation to the U.K., no Class A ordinary shares have been offered or will be offered pursuant to the initial public offering to the public in the U.K. prior to the publication of a prospectus in relation to the Class A ordinary shares which has been approved by the Financial Conduct Authority in the U.K. in accordance with the U.K. Prospectus Regulation and the FSMA, except that offers of Class A ordinary shares may be made to the public in the U.K. at any time under the following exemptions under the U.K. Prospectus Regulation and the FSMA:
+In relation to the United Kingdom, or the U.K., no Class A ordinary shares have been offered or will be offered pursuant to the initial public offering to the public in the U.K. prior to the publication of a prospectus in relation to the Class A ordinary shares which has been approved by the Financial Conduct Authority in the U.K. in accordance with the U.K. Prospectus Regulation and the FSMA, except that offers of Class A ordinary shares may be made to the public in the U.K. at any time under the following exemptions under the U.K. Prospectus Regulation and the FSMA: